 How good the performance will ultimately depend on your network connection but otherwise I had no issues browsing, downloading and playing the files from oShare on my own network.
 I did have some initial startup issues with BubbleUPnP primarily on the codec but you can get around that with the settings UPnP tweaks section by unchecking the Mime-type tick box.

-Page 3: Sound Impressions & Comparisons
+Click on page 3 below for Sound Impressions & Comparisons